ooni/ooni.org/CODE_OF_CONDUCT.md

 The OONI team can assist with intra-community conflict resolution.
 You can contact the whole OONI team:

-  - if you have questions or concerns about the code of conduct, or
+  - if you have questions or concerns about the Code of Conduct, or

-  - if you feel that you have witnessed a code of conduct violation
+  - if you feel that you have witnessed a Code of Conduct violation

 However, if you feel that there is a conflict of interest with any team member, you may contact members individually.
-See: https://ooni.org/about/.
+See: https://ooni.org/about/#team.

 6. What to do if you witness unacceptable behavior